 Kenilworth is a very small village located in the state of Illinois.
 With a population of 2,437 people and just one neighborhood, Kenilworth is the 523rd largest community in Illinois.
-Much of the housing stock in Kenilworth was built prior to World War II, making it one of the older and more historic villages in the country.
+Kenilworth has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Kenilworth home prices are not only among the most expensive in Illinois, but Kenilworth real estate also consistently ranks among the most expensive in America.